Bobbie Kelsey

-Bobbie Natasha Kelsey (born December 30, 1972) is an American basketball coach for the WNBA.
+Bobbie Natasha Kelsey (born December 30, 1972) is an American former basketball coach for the WNBA.
+She is formerly the Commissioner of Athletics for Milwaukee Recreation.
+She was relieved of her duties on October 14, 2025 after a litany of missteps in her six-year tenure as commissioner.

 Career

 Hired in April 2011, her tenure at the University of Wisconsin ended on March 4, 2016.
 Her most recent coaching job was an assistant with the Los Angeles Sparks.